 Cathy has since done innovative therapeutic work on trauma and dislocation with people of African-Caribbean ancestry in Britain.

-Compiled by the Bristol's Black History working group and volunteers Imogen Clarke and Harvey Folkes.
+Compiled by the Bristol's Black History Steering Group and volunteers Imogen Clarke and Harvey Folkes.

 Made possible thanks to support from: